 José Martí Jiménez Figueres

-Founder and Managing Partner of Noveza.
-As an entrepreneur since 2004 he has led or co-led the creation, capital structuring, and management of four companies so far with about $20M raised and more than 150 direct jobs created in ecotourism, hospitals, and assisted living.
+José Martí Jiménez Figueres (Martí Jiménez) is the founder and managing partner of Noveza.
+As an entrepreneur since 2004 he has led or co-led the creation, project management, and capital structuring of four companies so far with about $20M raised and more than 150 direct jobs created in ecotourism, hospitals, and assisted living.
 Investors in his projects include renowned local business leaders, commercial banks, The Nature Conservancy, and Conservation International.
-Previously, Jiménez worked at Mesoamerica Investments in project management and M&A mandates in Central America for over four years, and as an intern at Bain & Company in Colombia and Ramius Capital Group in New York.
+Previously, José Martí worked at Mesoamerica Investments in project management and M&A mandates in Central America for over four years, and as an intern at Bain & Company in Colombia and Ramius Capital Group in New York.
 He has served on several boards of directors in the private sector and at a cabinet-level board in the public sector.
-Mr. Jiménez is currently on the Board of Visitors of the Organization for Tropical Studies, on the Costa Rica National Committee of INCAE Business School, and in the Investment Committee of the $35M EcoEnterprises Fund focused on impact investing.
-He is an Industrial Engineer from the University of Costa Rica and an MBA from Harvard University.
+José Martí serves on the Investment Committee of EcoEnterprises Fund, the board of visitors of the Organization for Tropical Studies, on INCAE’s Costa Rica National Committee, and an Assembly Member of the CRUSA Foundation.
+He is an industrial engineer from the University of Costa Rica and an MBA from Harvard University.
 He is a Fellow of the sixth class of the Central America Leadership Initiative and a member of the Aspen Global Leadership Network.

 José Miguel Torrebiarte